A Model for Topological p-wave Superconducting Wires with Disorder and Interactions

 \section{New Hallmarks of Topology in a Single Kitaev wire}

 }

-We investigate the effects of disorder on a single Kitaev wire with $N$ sites ~\cite{kitaev2001unpaired}, and also include a Coulomb or Hubbard interaction between neighbouring sites.
-The phase diagram of this model in the clean limit has already been investigated in great detail, eg. in \cite{Schuricht}.
+{ We investigate the effects of disorder on a single Kitaev wire with $N$ sites \cite{kitaev2001unpaired}, in the presence of a screened Coulomb interaction between neighbouring sites.} The phase diagram of this model in the clean limit has already been investigated in great detail, eg. in \cite{Schuricht}.
 Verifying the stability of topological properties is extremely relevant for applications, and requires a robust method to ascertain the topological indices also in the presence of disorder.
 In two-dimensional systems, the Chern number with disorder can be evaluated using its real-space representation~\cite{prodan2010entanglement,bianco2011mapping} or a coupling-matrix method~\cite{zhang2013coupling}.
 Conversely in $1$D, the work in \cite{PanSarma2021} shows how methods based on the transfer-matrix can be used for non-interacting $p-$wave superconductors.
 However, these approaches in disordered systems yet present numerical challenges, especially in the presence of interactions.
 Experimentally, they may also be difficult to implement.
-The interplay of disorder and Hubbard-like interactions has also attracted interest e.g. in \cite{Gergs2016method, decker2024density}, which introduced a topological invariant expressed in terms of real-space correlation functions in the Jordan-Wigner transformed model, ie. a highly non-local expression on the wire.
+The interplay of disorder and Hubbard-like or Coulomb interactions has also attracted interest e.g. in \cite{Gergs2016method, decker2024density}, which introduced a topological invariant expressed in terms of real-space correlation functions in the Jordan-Wigner transformed model, ie. a highly non-local expression on the wire.

 In this work, we apply the recently proposed real-space formulation of the Chern number for the Kitaev wire \cite{del2023fractional}.
 We first show that the topological number $C$ can be used equivalently to map the topological phase diagram in the presence of disorder.
 We then present an approach to analytically include the interaction at a mean-field level \cite{klein2021interacting,hur2022topological}, which offers further insights into the quantitative evolution of the topological marker versus global Gaussian disorder with strength $\sigma/t$.
 The topological markers are also extracted and used to showcase the difference between local and global disorder.
 Local correlation functions obtained from exact diagonalization (ED) give further insights into the properties of the topological superconducting wire across the phase transition.